ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 st.text("Classification Report:")
 st.text(report)
 ```
-2. Visualisation Updates: The Streamlit visualisation for the contagion process was further enhanced by adding labels for clarity on user attributes (e.g., gender or health conditions) and contagion status.
+2. Visualisation Updates: The Streamlit visualisation for the contagion process was further enhanced by adding labels for clarity on user attributes (e.g., gender or health conditions).

 3. Sentiment and Ideology Updates: The analyze_sentiment function can be updated to not only classify sentiment but also map it to ideologies (pro-health, anti-health and neutral).
-The user profile creation logic in your user_datasection should reflect this approach.
+The user profile creation logic in the user_datasection should reflect this approach.

 ## Model Improvements and Optimisation
 1. Feature Engineering
-To enhance the predictive power of the model several features were engineered to capture more complex patterns in the data.
+To enhance the predictive power of the model, several features were engineered to capture more complex patterns in the data.
 These features include:

 * Network Centrality Measures
 Rationale: When dealing with network data (e.g., social media or interactions between users), centrality measures like betweenness centrality are important in identifying influential nodes.